 The formal matrix integral in general differs from the convergent matrix integral

-where the ensemble $E$ and the values of the coefficients $t_k$ are such that the integral absolutely converges.
-The difference is due neither to non-perturbative terms, nor to symmetry breaking as was initially thought~\cite{Brezin:1999PRE}, but to the fact that integration does not always commute with the Taylor expansion of the non-Gaussian factor $e^{N \sum_{k=3}^\infty \frac{t_k}{k} \operatorname{Tr} M^k}$ in powers of $t_k$.
-The formal series \eqref{eq:sumg} is actually divergent.
+where the ensemble $E$ and the values of the coefficients $t_k$ are chosen such that the integral absolutely converges.
+(For example, $E=H_N$ and $t_k<0$.)

+The difference is due to the fact that integration does not always commute with the Taylor expansion of the non-Gaussian factor $\exp\left({N \sum_{k=3}^\infty \frac{t_k}{k} \operatorname{Tr} M^k}\right)$ in powers of $t_k$.
+The formal series \eqref{eq:sumg} is actually divergent, since typically the number of graphs of genus $g$ grows like $(2g)! $.
 It can sometimes be Borel resummed in some domain of the $t_k$s, and analytically continued to a larger domain.
 On a domain where both exist, the Borel-resummed formal integral and the convergent integral may differ or agree, depending on the domain and on the ensemble $E$.

 In general, a convergent matrix integral does not agree with the corresponding formal matrix integral, and its large $N$ behaviour is not directly described by a topological expansion, with its integer powers of $N$.
-Nevertheless, the enumeration of ribbon graphs and the associated topological expansions are useful for studying large $N$ asymptotics of convergent matrix integrals, as explained in Section \ref{sec:cmi}.
-Initially the converse was expected: that $N$ asymptotic expansions of random matrix integrals would be useful for enumerating ribbon graphs.
-But graph enumeration and formal series manipulations are purely algebraic, and therefore easier than large $N$ asymptotic analysis.
+Nevertheless, the enumeration of ribbon graphs and the associated topological expansions are useful for studying large $N$ asymptotics of convergent matrix integrals, as explained in \autoref{sec:non-perturbative}.
+Initially the converse was expected: that asymptotic expansions of random matrix integrals would be useful for enumerating ribbon graphs.
+But graph enumeration and formal series manipulations are purely algebraic, and the combinatorics of maps are much easier than large $N$ asymptotic analysis.